 The JAG program, specifically authorized under 34 U.S.C. §§ 10151 - 10158, is the leading source of federal justice funding to state and local jurisdictions.
 The JAG Program provides states, tribes, and local governments with critical funding necessary to support a range of program areas including law enforcement, prosecution, indigent defense, courts, crime prevention and education, corrections and community corrections, drug treatment and enforcement, planning, evaluation, technology improvement, and crime victim and witness initiatives and mental health programs and related law enforcement and corrections programs, including behavioral programs and crisis intervention teams.
 Read about Officer Edward R. Byrne.

-To obtain high resolution copies of State and Local JAG certifications (including subrecipient certifications) and assurances please refer here: https://ojp.gov/funding/Explore/Sample
+To locate FY 2018 State and Local JAG solicitations, award information, high resolution copies of FY 2018 and prior State and Local JAG certifications (including subrecipient certifications) and assurances, please click the archives tab at the top of this page.

 JAG Activity Report Available - The Justice Assistance Grant Program FY 2016 Activity Report highlights award data, including information about how funds were allocated and used.

 JAG Technical Report Available - The Bureau of Justice Statistics has released Justice Assistance Grant Program, 2016, a technical report that describes the steps used in the JAG formula calculation process and presents summary results of the fiscal year 2016 calculations.

 State Administering Agencies (SAA) are required to use this VPT data in the administration of all JAG awards.
 Please refer to the JAG VPT page for updated information and click the web link that corresponds to the appropriate JAG Fiscal Year award.